 The one thing to be careful about is to make sure that you have permission to use the images you find online.
 Always check the source and contact the site owner if you're not sure.

 If you already have an image you like but you're not sure where it's from, select the camera icon in the Google image search toolbar.
 You can upload your picture and search by image to find its source.

 Making images is not as difficult as you might think.
 The ones that will work best are simple SVGs (scalable vector graphics).
 The most popular programs for making SVGs are Adobe Illustrator and Inkscape.
 Illustrator has more options but Inkscape is free, so a good option if you're just starting out.

-For an SVG to be recognised by VideoScribe, the brush definition needs to be set to basic.
-Also be aware that VideoScribe will recognise the layers in your drawing, and will draw them in the order that they were created (back layer first).
+For an SVG to be recognized by VideoScribe, the brush definition needs to be set to basic.
+Also be aware that VideoScribe will recognize the layers in your drawing, and will draw them in the order that they were created (back layer first).

-Using a fill tool to colour in a section of your image will cause that colour to pop up after the outline has been drawn.
-If you want the coloured area to be drawn like the outline, you will need to fill it in yourself with lines.
+Using a fill tool to color in a section of your image will cause that color to pop up after the outline has been drawn.
+If you want the colored area to be drawn like the outline, you will need to fill it in yourself with lines.

 Be sure to save your image in SVG (.svg) format so it can be read by VideoScribe.
 For more information, take a look at our tutorial below:

 SVG Studio is packed with brand new vector images purpose drawn for VideoScribe, Adobe Illustrator, Inkscape and similar programs.
 You'll find everything from 'animals' and 'food' to abstract concepts like ‘focus’, ‘energy’ or ‘creativity’.